-- Even without alternative viewing options, today’s media viewing is so fragmented across many cable channels that the number of eyeballs watching any single program are dwindling.
+- Even without alternative viewing options, today’s media viewing is so fragmented across many cable channels that the number of eyeballs watching any single program is dwindling.
 Only a few programs offer something close to the number of viewers advertisers are used to — programs like the Super Bowl and Presidential Debates.
 Will alternative programming options offer enough eyeballs to warrant massive advertising expenditures?

-The time to prepare for massive cord cutting is NOW.
+The time to prepare for massive cord-cutting is NOW.
 If you wait until your market has cut the cord, you’ll be behind market leaders who are learning the ins and outs needed to manage in a digital marketing world where the impact of traditional advertising is limited to a few dinosaurs who didn’t update their media habits.

 Digital marketing versus traditional marketing

 If you believe digital marketing is just like traditional marketing — only online — you couldn’t be more wrong.

 Check out this post from a few years ago where I clearly identify differences between digital media and traditional media.